vanita5/1337walls-roulette/README.md

     -b, --blur          Blur the wallpaper
     -v, --verbose       Verbose output
-    --debug             Even more output, for debug purposes
+    --debug             Even more output, for debug purposes --use-feh           Use feh to set your wallpaper instead of nitrogen (standard)

 You can run this script on startup or setup a cronjob to update your background image automatically after a period of time.